buhali10/Projekt_Webtech_2021/README.md

  - Users also can **search** for a string, which is included in existing cards.
  - Learning their cards is very simple with **flipping** function.

-## Start backend
+## Set up for frontend

+After cloning the projekt with `git clone https://github.com/buhali10/Projekt_Webtech_2021`,

-Navigate your terminal to backend and run:
+Navigate your terminal to **frontend** file  and run:

-    node server.js

-## Start frontend
+    npm install
+    npm install -g @angular/cli

 For a dev server, run `ng serve` .
-Navigate to `http://localhost:4200/`.
+On the console a link `http://localhost:4200/` will appear, click on the link.
 The app will automatically reload if you change any of the source files.

+## Set Up for backend
+Navigate your terminal to **backend** file  and run:

+    npm install express mysql body-parser --save

+and start with:

+    node server.js

+It's connected to the database when you see:

+> Server is running on port 3000.
+> Successfully connected to the database.

 ## Build